felixgontier/dcase-2022-baseline/README.md

 Pre-processing operations are implemented in `clotho_preprocessing.py`.
 The pre-processing utilities are also available as a [standalone](https://github.com/felixgontier/dcase-2022-preprocessing).

+Dataset preparation is done by running the following command:

 ````shell script
 $ python clotho_preprocessing.py --cfg dcb_data
 ````